 Agendas are available before the meetings.
 Minutes are available following approval.

 The City Commission is the legislative body of our government and is comprised of five members who are elected "at large" by the voters of Margate.
 That means they do not have to live in a certain district of the City.
 Our Commissioners serve a four-year term of office.
-Starting in 2012, the City elections will be held in the month of November, in conjunction with Broward County elections.
+Since 2012, City elections are held in the month of November, in conjunction with Broward County elections.